 Let’s talk about the importance of adaptive bitrate streaming.
 Adaptive bitrate streaming is the process of delivering live streams at a variety of quality settings.
 This ensures that any user—whether on a slow DSL line, a cell network, or fast cable internet—can access live streams.

 Quality is also an essential factor.
 The quality of your live streams reflects on your business.
 High-quality content is also easier to watch and learn from.
 Therefore, corporate users should strive for excellence in quality.

 That means using high-grade video equipment, quality audio recording, and competent videographers or engineers.
 Don’t skimp when it comes to investing in microphones and recorders—and the professional knowledge to use them correctly.
 Audio is seen as even more important than video.

-With the correct combination of engineering know-how, quality equipment, and a professional-grade OVP, it’s possible to capture and stream stunning live events.[Tweet “With the right #OVP, quality equipment and skilled engineers, it’s possible to #livestream in incredible quality!”]
+With the correct combination of engineering know-how, quality equipment, and a professional-grade OVP, it’s possible to capture and stream stunning live events.[Tweet “With the right #OVP, quality equipment and skilled engineers, it’s possible to #livestream in an incredible quality!”]

 Selecting a live streaming company is a personal decision that will depend on your specific situation.
 Your budget, feature needs, audience size, and technical ability will determine which OVP is best for you.

 In this article, we’ve aimed to cover the majority of a corporate user’s specific needs so that you know what to look for when choosing a live streaming company.
 Keep these considerations in mind while you shop around and you’ll have a better chance of choosing the right long-term platform that satisfies your live streaming goals.